michaelbaudino/addic7ed-ruby/README.md

     -a, --all-subtitles              Display all available subtitles
     -n, --do-not-download            Do not download the subtitle -f, --force                      Overwrite existing subtitle
-    -v, --[no-]verbose               Run verbosely
+    -u, --untagged                   Do not include language code in subtitle filename -v, --[no-]verbose               Run verbosely
     -q, --quiet                      Run without output (cron-mode)
     -d, --debug                      Debug mode [do not use]